|Topic Included:||Definitions & Exmaples.|

-CPU (Central Processing Unit): CPU is also called a processor.
+CPU is also called a processor.
 A processor is an electronic component in a digital computer that interprets instructions and processes contained in the computer programs.
 The CPU is also known as the heart of any computer because it is one of the most important components in a computer to perform any task.

 The CPU fetches the instructions from the memory and performs a task.